WebAssembly/tool-conventions/Linking.md

 `R_WEBASSEMBLY_EVENT_INDEX_LEB` relocations may fail to be processed, in which case linking fails.
-This occurs if there is a weakly-undefined event symbol, in which case there is no legal value that can be written as the target of any `throw` instruction.
-The frontend must not generate weak events which may not be defined; a definition or import must exist for all event symbols in the linked output.
+This occurs if there is a weakly-undefined event symbol, in which case there is no legal value that can be written as the target of any `throw` and `if_except` instruction.
+(This means the frontend must not generate weak events which may not be defined; a definition or import must exist for all event symbols in the linked output.)

 [names_sec]: https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#name-section